ShobhitRathi/SQLoad/README.md

 The bot uses [OpenAI API](https://openai.com/api/) to generate the required queries from the given prompts, the bot has been coded using [Python 3.9.9](https://www.python.org/) which was then implemented as a discord bot.

 **NOTE:** The answers generated the bot are done using **OpenAI API GPT-3 Model** engine and might not always generate correct response.
 However the answers generated are mostly precise and accurate to the actual answer _(if they differ)_ and are constantly being improved.
+The tasks listed with (100% accuracy) are always accurate.

 To communicate with discord, this bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) open-source library and its discord's API.